Revisiting Node Affinity Prediction in Temporal Graphs: Implementation Details

 \section{Implementation Details}

-We initialized each linear layer in \ourmethod{} with values drawn uniformly from the range $[-\sqrt{d}, \sqrt{d}]$, where $d$ is the input dimension of the layer.
-We adopted standard hyperparameters, consistent with prior work: batch size 200, Adam optimizer, and learning rate $10^{-4}$.
+We initialized each linear layer in \ourmethod{} with values drawn uniformly from the range $[-\sqrt{d}, \sqrt{d}]$, where $d$ is the input dimension of the layer. \rebuttal{No normalization of the output vector $s$ were required as the ground true affinity scores in TGB are already normalized.
+The final loss we used is $\ell_{\mathrm{lambda}}+\mathcal{C}\ell_{\mathrm{Reg}}$, where $\mathcal{C}$ is a regularization coefficient.
+In the experiments we set $\mathcal{C}=1$.} We adopted standard hyperparameters, consistent with prior work: batch size 200, Adam optimizer, and learning rate $10^{-4}$.
 Following the TGB protocol, all models were trained for 50 epochs, and the checkpoint with the best performance on the validation set was selected.
 We set the regularization margin to $\Delta=10^{-3}$.
 During training, \ourmethod{} computes the loss only over the top-20 affinities, ensuring that loss computation requires constant time and memory.
 We used a single NVIDIA GeForce RTX 3090 GPU and a single AMD Ryzen 9 7900X 12-Core Processor CPU.